Iamthelaw/notes/✅ code-complete.md

 ##### Emphasize that code listings are public assets

-Extreme Programming’s idea of col- lective ownership
+Extreme Programming’s idea of collective ownership

 ##### Reward good code

 Use your organization’s reward system to reinforce good coding practices.

 - The reward should be something that the programmer wants.
-(Many program- mers find “attaboy” rewards distasteful, especially when they come from non- technical managers.)
+(Many programmers find “attaboy” rewards distasteful, especially when they come from nontechnical managers.)
 - Code that receives an award should be exceptionally good.
 If you give an award to a programmer everyone else knows does bad work, you look like Homer Simpson trying to run a nuclear reactor.
 It doesn’t matter that the programmer has a cooperative attitude or always comes to work on time.
 You lose credibility if your reward doesn’t match the technical merits of the situation.
 If you’re not technically skilled enough to make the good-code judgment, don’t!
 Don’t make the award at all, or let your team choose the recipient.

 ##### One easy standard